Online Education - Apps (Google Classroom & Google Meet), Ideal Equipment & Best Practices

 To conclude things, we see that this process is new for everyone of us.
 Google Meet needs to give the ability to the administrator to turn off the microphones, cameras and presentation mode of the participating members with a couple of clicks.
-We will write to Google and request them for this Feature.
+We will write to Google and request them for these features (It is here: Hello Google, Our Ideas For Google Meet and Google Classroom).
 Meantime, let us all work together to make this whole experience as good as it can be.

 Comments powered by CComment